 - Strong need for control

-More than one person dies every hour from an eating disorder.
-Anorexia is a serious mental illness that can cause a host of emotional, physical, and behavioral issues that need to be addressed.
+More than one person dies every hour from an eating disorder.3 It’s just one of many mental health conditions that can cause a host of emotional, physical, and behavioral issues that need to be addressed.

-If you have a negative view of your body, feel that you are fat, fear gaining weight, and have other anorexia symptoms, it is time to get professional treatment.
+If you have a negative view of your body, feel that you are fat, fear gaining weight, or have any other anorexia symptoms listed above, it is time to get professional treatment.
+In some cases, you may not have anorexia nervosa, but other eating disorders have similar symptoms, and you may be more prone to develop eating disorders.

 A professional treatment program for anorexia can help you to have a more positive relationship with food and a healthier self-image.
 With a specialized treatment program, you can receive medical treatment, mental health support, nutrition education, and behavioral therapies.

 It is important to start treatment as early as possible to limit the negative consequences of severe weight restriction and malnutrition.
-With help, you can attain long-term recovery.
+Serious mental disorders like anorexia should not be ignored, as they can be life-threatening and lead to severe mental health complications.
+The first step is often the hardest.
+But with help, you can attain long-term recovery.

 Resources